pmorris2012/openpose-jupyter-docker/README.md

 Pull from dockerhub at https://hub.docker.com/r/pmorris2012/openpose-jupyter

-Steps to use:
-1. Install a version of the NVIDIA graphics driver compatible with CUDA 10.0+
-2. Install nvidia-docker

 ## DOWNLOAD AND RUN CONTAINER

-replace [PORT] and [PATH] before running, then go to ```localhost:[PORT]``` in your browser to access the notebook server.
+- [PORT]: the port the jupyter notebook server will be accessible on outside the container.
+- [PATH]: The local path where your data/code is stored.
 ```
 docker run --gpus all -it -p [PORT]:8888 -v [PATH]:/external pmorris2012/openpose-jupyter
 ```
+Go to ```localhost:[PORT]``` in your browser to access the notebook server.

 ## SETUP ON UBUNTU

 1. Install Nvidia graphics driver from the `ppa:graphics-drivers/ppa` repository.
+- [VERSION]: the version of the nvidia driver you want to install.
 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa
 sudo apt update